Honors Thesis

 To enter the program a student must have achieved by the end of the junior year a 3.5 GPA in English courses (including courses in creative writing) and a 3.3 GPA overall.
 In addition to meeting the requirements for the Creative Writing Concentration, the candidate for Departmental Honors must:

-• Take at least three literature courses at the 400-level or higher in fulfilling requirement 4 of the Creative Writing Concentration.
+• Take at least three literature courses at the 400-level or higher.

 • Complete a six-credit Senior Creative Writing Project.
 The student undertaking this project normally registers for ENG 497, Senior Thesis I, for the first semester of the project, and ENG 498, Senior Thesis II, for the second semester.
 The student must receive a grade of B or higher in both courses in order to qualify for honors.
 Note: Taking ENG 497 and ENG 498 extends the requirements for the English major to 36 credits (12 classes) instead of 30 credits (10 classes)